 - 1. Connect a pressure test pump to one of the hydrant's outlet nozzles. - 2.
 Open an outlet nozzle cap.
-Open the hydrant valve a few turns.
+Open the hydrant valve a few turns until the drain is sealed.
 Allow the hydrant to fill until the water level is at the bottom of the outlet nozzle. - 3.
 After all the air has escaped, tighten the outlet nozzle cap. - 4.
 Open the hydrant completely. - 5.
 Close the auxiliary valve.

 - 6. Safely pump up to the test pressure but do not exceed the rated working pressure of the hydrant or system components. - 7.
 Check for leakage at all joints and outlet nozzles. - 8.
-Safely repair or replace hydrant, if necessary, using the instructions found in this publication. - 9.
+Safely repair hydrant, if necessary, using the instructions found in this publication. - 9.
 Repeat the test until results are satisfactory. - 10.
-Close the hydrant and relieve pressure.
+Relieve test pump pressure and close the hydrant.
 Open the auxiliary valve.

-5-1/4" AMERICAN-DARLING® B-62-B-5 TESTING
+5-1/4" AMERICAN-DARLING® B-84-B-5 TESTING

-Drainage Test for Dry Barrel Hydrants (Draining Type)

-WARNING: FAILURE TO RELIEVE PRESSURE CAN RESULT IN THE CAP BLOWING OFF, CAUSING INJURY OR DEATH.
+Drainage Test for Dry Barrel Hydrants (Draining Type) WARNING: FAILURE TO RELIEVE PRESSURE CAN RESULT IN THE CAP BLOWING OFF, CAUSING INJURY OR DEATH.

-- 1. Following the pressure test, close the hydrant main valve. - 2.
+- 1. Following the pressure test, close the hydrant main valve with water in the barrel. - 2.
 Carefully remove one outlet nozzle cap and place the palm of one hand over the outlet nozzle opening. - 3.
 Drainage should be sufficiently rapid to create a noticeable suction. - 4.
 If the hydrant fails the drainage test, replace and tighten the nozzle cap, partially open the hydrant (1 or 2-turns) with the outlet nozzle caps on to create a pressure that will flush and clear the drain assembly.
 If this fails to restore proper drainage, then the drain assembly should be removed and inspected.
-If the drain assembly is clear, then the problem may be that the drain outlets are plugged from outside the hydrant.
-Repair will require digging down around the outside of the hydrant and clearing the drain outlets.
+If the drain assembly is clear, then the problem may be that the drain outlets are plugged outside the hydrant.